Angela Rayner tax scandal: Resignation

-On 5 September 2025, following the publication of Sir Laurie Magnus’s report which concluded that she had not met the "highest possible standards of proper conduct", Rayner announced her resignation from government and as Deputy Leader of the Labour Party.
+On 5 September 2025, following the publication of Sir Laurie Magnus's report which concluded that she had not met the "highest possible standards of proper conduct", Rayner announced her resignation from government and as Deputy Leader of the Labour Party.
 In her resignation letter to Prime Minister Sir Keir Starmer, she wrote that she "did not meet the highest standards" and expressed "deep regret" for failing to seek specialist tax advice given her position as Housing Secretary and the complexity of her family arrangements.
 She said she took "full responsibility for this error" but insisted it had "never been [her] intention to do anything other than pay the right amount".

-In his reply, Starmer described her decision as "very painful" but "the right one", praising her contribution to Labour’s 2024 general election victory and her work in government.
+In his reply, Starmer described her decision as "very painful" but "the right one", praising her contribution to Labour's 2024 general election victory and her work in government.
 He said she remained a "major figure" in the party.

 Her resignation prompted a significant cabinet reshuffle.
 David Lammy was appointed Deputy Prime Minister and Justice Secretary, with Shabana Mahmood moving to the Home Office and Yvette Cooper becoming Foreign Secretary.
 Steve Reed was promoted to Housing Secretary.

-Rayner’s departure was widely described as a blow to Starmer’s authority, with commentators suggesting that the forthcoming Labour deputy leadership election could reopen divisions within the party.
+Rayner's departure was widely described as a blow to Starmer's authority, with commentators suggesting that the forthcoming Labour deputy leadership election could reopen divisions within the party.
+Due to the ongoing investigation as of February 2026, it was viewed by the media that it would prevent Rayner from launching a leadership challenge.